KEEP IN MIND

 - Determine the best approach for your department or group's social media presence, strategy and goals with your account manager.

-All University-approved social networks should use a profile photo/icon designed by UCM.
+All approved OU-affiliated social accounts should use a profile photo/icon designed by UCM.
 The icons follow specific guidelines to maintain the OU brand while providing a unique visual identity on social media.

 - Schools/Colleges: black background, gold OU monogram, white text (excluding 'school of/college of', abbreviations may be used in substitute)